K.C. Jones: Personal life

 Jones married Beverly Cain – the sister of his Olympic teammate Carl Cain – in 1959; they had five children together before they divorced.
-He had a sixth child when he remarried to Ellen.
+He had a sixth child with his second wife, Ellen.
 His son, Kipper, played as a guard at Bentley College.
 His daughter, Bryna, received a basketball and volleyball scholarship to attend the University of Hawaii.

 Death

 Jones died on December 25, 2020, at an assisted living center in Connecticut, aged 88.
 He had Alzheimer's disease.